-Good practice in efficient kerbside management for example - dual use of delivery bays and taxi through time restrictions -to support both the day and night time economy as appropriate will be promoted.
+Good practice in efficient kerbside management - for example, dual use of delivery and taxi bays through time restrictions - to support both the day and night time economy as appropriate will be promoted.
 Other priorities for small public service vehicles include:

-- Incentivise conversion of taxis to low emission vehicles: - Ensure that all taxis and hackney fleet are fully wheelchair accessible throughout the timeframe of the Plan; - Improve the integration of small public service vehicles into the overall public transport network through better interchange opportunities and information provision; and - Encourage the provision of local hackney services in areas where conventional taxi and hacknev services are generally unavailable.
+- Incentivise conversion of taxis to low emission vehicles; - Ensure that all taxis and hacknev fleet are fully wheelchair accessible throughout the timeframe of the Plan: - Improve the integration of small public service vehicles into the overall public transport network through better interchange opportunities and information provision; and - Encourage the provision of local hackney services in areas where conventional taxi and hackney services are generally unavailable.